Want a short resource that answers questions about PFA implementation? Download PFA Fast Facts here.

 Building toward universal preschool access is not as simple as paying for preschool seats.

-The pre-pandemic ballot measure seat goal for 2023-24 was 1,500-2,000 slots.
 After the devastating impact of COVID-19 on the child care industry became clear, Preschool for All stayed committed to creating universal access to publicly funded preschool by 2030 and adjusted the yearly seat goals, in order to have a realistic growth timeline.
-As of October 2023, there are still 20% fewer child care providers open in Multnomah County than there were prior to the pandemic.
+As of October 2023, there were still 20% fewer child care providers open in Multnomah County than there were prior to the pandemic.
 You can learn more about the seat goal revisions here.

 There are currently not enough classroom spaces or enough teachers to serve every child in the county.
 In order to reach our goals, we’re investing in infrastructure development and teacher recruitment and training.
 And we’re proud to say that we’re on track and meeting our planned slot benchmarks.
 We’re increasing the number of slots each year and building a sustainable system that focuses on racial equity, while also making investments that provide the foundation for future growth.